ChinW/ChinW/README.md

 - Co-founder of the podcast [从零道一 (0011 Podcast)](https://0011.one)
 - Tried to run a start-up in college, in that period I founded [TECH5 (Software Outsource Studio)](https://techf5ve.com)
 - A sort of digital nomad - I am floating in Hong Kong and Shenzhen, no fixed residence (I live in hotels).
-- Enjoy the fun of using computer.
+- Enjoy the fun of computer, right now I am enjoying Golang, Typescript, Rust.

 Ping me in [email](mailto:contractswif@hotmail.com).